Certora/Documentation/docs/gambit/mutation-verifier.md

 The original run job runs in parallel to the mutation verification jobs.
 A mutation testing report will not be produced if the original run job fails or halts.

-Here is a simple configuration file setup using the example above inn `prover.conf`:
+Here is a simple configuration file setup using the example above in `prover.conf`:

 ```json
 {